DaJoker29/worldbuilding-project-omd/Bong Lua Campaign/Sessions/Session 3 - 08.29.2024.md

 Lance Stone - Captain of the Guard, Ascendant Dominion Bong Lua, Faction 1 (Glorious Plains), Hazelhelm

+We build a sign for Dag's shop and clean things up.
 Need a furnace and anvil.

+Peter turns into a Cranium Rat.

+Dag gets his first customer in weeks.